gustavolimav/dotfiles/README.md

 # Dotfiles

 This repository contains configuration files for setting up your development environment.
-Follow the instructions below to set up your `.zshrc` with the configurations provided in this repository.
+Follow the instructions below to set up your `.zshrc` with the configurations providepowd in this repository.

 ## Setup Instructions